wikimedia/operations-puppet/modules/varnish/files/tests/README.md

 ```
 ./docker_run.sh HOSTNAME CHANGE_ID
 ```
-The above command will build a test image, if it does not already exits, then it starts a container in which the varnish tests will be run.
+The above command will build a test image.
+If it does not already exist, then it starts a container in which the varnish tests will be run.
 When done running the tests successfully, a copy the test results is dumped into your local `tmp` folder for your review.
 Also printed on your screen is summary of the test results.

 ### Examples
 ```